learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 ### 4. Power show page

-Power show page should include the
+Power show page should include the:

 - name
 - description

 ### 5. Heroine Create page

-Show a form to create new Heroine.
+Show a form to create a new Heroine.
 It should have:

 - an input for name
 - an input for super name